vExcess/libraries/README.md

     Library for doing syntax highlighting when displaying code blocks in webpages

 ## runPJS_onKA.js
+    A now deprecated library for running Processing.js code in an environment similiar to Khan Academy.
+Use my runPJS.js instead.

+## runPJS.js
     Library for running Processing.js code in an environment similiar to Khan Academy

 ## words_english.js